seongjaelee/markdown-reflink/README.md

 in the document, you define your link label like this, on a line by itself.
 ```

 Not surprisingly, Markdown syntax already has a solution for this - [reference-style links][1].
-By just adding a short label after the linked text and adding the actual link at the end of the document, we can enhance the readability, while still keeping the link in the document.
+Here is [John Gruber's quote][1] about it:

+> The point of reference-style links is not that they’re easier to write.
+The point is that with reference-style links, your document source is vastly more readable.

 ```
 [Reference-style links][1] use a second set of square brackets, inside which